'Siyo (means, "Hello" in Cherokee)

 Also keep in mind, animal medicine is not necessarily your "totem."
 I'll get into totems after I complete animal medicine.
 Animal Medicine is that which you need to learn RIGHT NOW! and the lesson that is coming across your IMMEDIATE path.
 Another animal may come cross your path tomorrow.
 Your attention may be called to one of these animals through television, conversation, daily experience, etc.

 Regardless of how one of these animals comes across your path, study the message and apply to your daily Life because they have a message for you!

 Denadagohvyu (means, "Until we meet again" in Cherokee)

 Dr. Loretta Standley, FIAMA

 Questions -- 314.420.5099

-I really do not enjoy responding to e-mail as it is highly impersonal, does not reflect the tone in one's voice and it's just too much e-mail for one person to respond to.
-Phoning me is so much easier for both of us.
+I really do not enjoy e-mail as it is highly impersonal, it does not reflect the tone in one's voice and it's just too much e-mail volleying when a phone call can cut to the chase.